isaacs/minipass/README.md

 stream.
 Calling `read()` requires the buffer to be flattened in some cases, which requires copying memory.

-There is also no `unpipe()` method.
-Once you start piping, there is no stopping it!

 If you set `objectMode: true` in the options, then whatever is written will be emitted.
 Otherwise, it'll do a minimal amount of Buffer copying to ensure proper Streams semantics when `read(n)` is called.